I started reading a lot of design articles and there was a principle that came up a lot: “White space” or “Negative space.” As said on Wikipedia :

 </div>

-It has a global div, card-form with three elements inside of it: two divs card-form-group and the submit button.
+</div>It has a global div, Cardform Which contains three elements: two divs card-form-group And the Button Submit.

 .card-form {